adamstephensun/CC_AR_Headset/README.md

 # AR Headset R&D - Adam Stephenson
+Code by me
-## In collaboration with Ben Fredericks for Choosing Children, an immersive theatre performance
+In collaboration with Ben Fredericks

 ## How to use
 Download and launch the Unity project using Unity 2022.2.0b5.